(315) 346-1222

 Picture

-Sugar season is a 3 month time frame that requires much manpower.
-Our chief sugar maker, Jamie Thibodeau needs help.
-Any volunteer could clock significant hours starting in February till April and learn a variety of skills.
-Depending on your needs we can help you out.
-However, weather dramatically shifts when work is needed.
-You can not predict the start or end of sugar season, or when you need to boil.
-This is hard work and would be great for a team of volunteers to fill in as the schedule shifts.
-On a career level, the maple season is the best skill building opportunity we have available.
+Sugar season is a 3-month period that requires significant manpower.
+Our chief sugar maker needs help.
+Any volunteer could clock significant hours from February to April and learn a variety of skills.
+Depending on your needs, we can help you out.
+However, the weather dramatically shifts when work is needed.
+You cannot predict the start or end of the sugar season, or when you need to boil.
+This is hard work, and it would be great for a team of volunteers to step in as the schedule shifts.
+At a career level, the maple season is the best skill-building opportunity we have.
 (The age of the average sugar producer continues to increase, leaving more opportunity for the next generation of producers.)
-In addition, Oswegatchie offers an excellent maple sugar education field trip.
-Teaching experience is also an opportunity.

 Picture